CvRXX/brewblox-firmware/readme.md

 - [lib](./lib/test)
 - [brewblox-particle](./app/brewblox-particle/test)
 - [controlbox](./controlbox/test)

-## Protobuf
-Communication with the [Spark service](https://github.com/brewblox/brewblox-devcon-spark) is encoded using [Protocol Buffers](https://developers.google.com/protocol-buffers) (protobuf).

-The message definitions are stored in the [brewblox-proto](https://github.com/BrewBlox/brewblox-proto) repository, which is included as a submodule.
-The messages are compiled to C/C++, and the generated files are committed in this repository.
-A build-time check is done whether the compiled files match the active brewblox-proto submodule commit.

-To assist with tests, messages are compiled twice: once using [Nanopb](https://github.com/nanopb/nanopb) for the actual firmware, and once using the Google compiler for the brewblox-particle test suite.

-To compile proto files, use the [build/compile-proto.sh](build/compile-proto.sh) script.
-This is only required if the submodule commit for brewblox-proto was changed.

 ## Deployment and releases
 The CI build collects the artifacts for all build targets, and uploads a tarball to Azure file storage along with a `firmware.ini` file detailing build dates and version hashes.
 This is done for every non-PR CI build.